 difficulties in communicating with subordinates;

-applying an ineffective leadership style;
+using an ineffective leadership style;

 focus on yourself and your personal goals;

-lack of focus on solving professional problems;
+lack of orientation towards solving professional problems;

 lack of creativity in work;